Leave a Legacy

-St. Patrick Parish is pleased to announce the "Legacy Society," a plan to provide for the needs of the parish and school well into the future.
+St. Patrick Parish offers you a chance to leave a lasting impact via our "Legacy Society."
+Your participation will help provide for the needs of the parish and school well into the future.
 You can become a member simply by leaving a planned or deferred gift to the parish, school, or school endowment fund.

 FREQUENTLY ASKED QUESTIONS